charles-e/wa11yg8r.org/Accounts.md

 * Withdraw funds.
 There is a specific command to do this: `withdraw-from-vote-account`.
 Executing this command requires the withdraw authority account's wallet (not just the pubkey that we provided in the ```create-vote-account``` command).

 * Change the authorized withdrawer authority.
-Our default vote account sets the authorized withdrawer to the identity account and his is probably what you want for now.
-But for security risk management you will eventually need to use a separate withdrawer account that you don't store on the validator.

 * Change the vote authority, The default vote authority is the validator identity account.
 Describing the when, why and how of this is beyond the scope of this article.